 In 2004, Central entered into a 20-year capital lease with the Owensboro-Daviess County Industrial Development Authority, or the Authority, for use of a headquarters building in Owensboro, Kentucky.
 Central is the borrower under a \$9.0 million loan agreement dated as of January 1, 2004 between Central and the Authority pursuant to which the Authority financed the cost of Central's office facility in Daviess County, Kentucky.
-In connection with this financing, the Authority issued Series 2004A and 2004B bonds under an indenture dated as of January 1, 2004 between the Authority and U.S. Bank, National Association, as trustee.
+In connection with this financing, the Authority issued Series 2004A and 2004B bonds under an indenture dated as of January 1, 2004 between the Authority and U.S. Bank, N. A., as trustee.
 Ownership of the facility will transfer to Central for a nominal fee upon expiration of the lease in 2024.
 Approximately \$9.5 million of assets are included in Property, plant and equipment as a capital lease and are being amortized over the same life as similar assets.
-Amortization of the assets is included in Depreciation and amortization.
+Approximately \$1.9 million of amortization relating to the capital lease has been included in Accumulated depreciation and amortization in the accompanying Consolidated Financial Statements.
 The overall effective interest rate on the obligation is 6.29%.
 Principal and interest are paid semi-annually.
 Central has the option to prepay all 2004A bonds on or after January 1, 2014 and all 2004B bonds on or after February 1, 2014.

-As of December 31, 2009, the Company was in compliance with the covenants of all outstanding debt instruments.
+As of December 31, 2010, the Company was in compliance with the covenants of all outstanding debt instruments.